Business Career –

 Both operate as systems.
 Both involve real money at scale.
 And both depend on execution—not theory.

-I started my career in the lottery industry in the early 1980s, working on the development, launch, and operation of global lottery systems (as explored in my memoir, The Lottery Fixer) across multiple countries.
+Kyle Keehan started his career in the lottery industry in the 1980s, working on the development, launch, and operation of global lottery systems (as explored in my memoir, The Lottery Fixer) across multiple countries.

 This was not advisory work.
 It was operational.